 Question: Can Chlamydia come back?

-Chlamydia, like other sexually transmitted infection – gonorrhea, trichomonas, syphilis, is contacted primarily from sexual intercourse.
+Chlamydia, like other sexually transmitted infection – gonorrhea, trichomonas, syphilis, is contracted primarily from sexual intercourse (vaginal, anal or oral sex).
 If you’ve had intercourse or got in contact with the contaminated fluid from an infected person, it’s possible you’ll have chlamydia infection without knowing.

 What’s chlamydia and what are the symptoms?

-It can also be contacted through the sharing of infected towels.
+It can also be contacted through the sharing of infected towels, although this is thought to be very rare and most infections are from sex or close genital contact.
 Pregnant women with poorly treated infection may transmit chlamydia to their babies during delivery.

 Chlamydia can be a silent disease because you can get infected without showing any signs.
 About 30 – 70 percent of infected men and women will not have common symptoms at all.